apereo/cas/docs/cas-server-documentation/installation/Configuring-Principal-Resolution.md

 to services to support authorization and personalization.
 Principal resolution is a requisite part of the authentication process that happens after credential authentication.

-CAS `AuthenticationHandler` components provide simple principal resolution machinery by default.
+CAS `AuthenticationHandler` components provide basic principal resolution machinery by default.
 For example, the `LdapAuthenticationHandler` component supports fetching attributes and setting the principal ID attribute from an LDAP query.
 In all cases principals are resolved from the same store as that which provides authentication.